johnnieeliasson/Uppgift-3/3-css-positioning/README.md

 ## Part one

-1. Clone the excersise and open DevTools for warnings/errors.
+1. Clone the excersise (this repo) and open DevTools for warnings/errors.
 Correct the errors (meta tags).
 Ignore if JavaScript errors appears.
 2. Add other necessary meta tags like author, description, keywords, etc
 3. Create an external css file in a folder named style, and link it in the head element
 4. Why is the text "Section 1", placed inside a section smaller than the text "Positioning CSS" in the header since both are placed in a h1?
 Change so they are equal, when you understand the answer.